 -- The first section of this topic is shown below --

-- Viral pathogens that may induce hepatitis (other than traditional hepatitis virus HAV, HBV, HCV, HDV and HEV) as part of their disease spectra and are encountered in the U.S. include:
+- Viral pathogens that may induce hepatitis (other than traditional hepatitis virus HAV, HBV, HCV, HDV and HEV) as part of their disease spectra and are encountered in the U.S. include (only partial listing):

-- Herpes viruses (herpes simplex viruses 1 and 2)
+- Herpes viruses (herpes simplex viruses 1, 2)

 - Varicella-zoster virus

 - Epstein-Barr virus (LFT abnormalities or elevated bilirubin part of infectious mononucleosis, especially in middle-aged adults acquiring primary infection)

 - Cytomegalovirus (often milder mononucleosis-like presentations than primary EBV)